madskristensen/VsStatus/README.md

 ![Tooltip](art/tooltip.png)

-Clicking the icon will open the [Visual Studio Service Status page](https://status.visualstudio.microsoft.com/) in your default browser.
+Clicking the icon will open a context-menu that gives you an option to refresh, or to open the [Visual Studio Service Status page](https://status.visualstudio.microsoft.com/) in your default browser.

-To manually refreshing the data, right-click the icon and hit *Refresh*.

 ![context-menu](art/context-menu.png)